Logo

 Note

-- Start creating the map, use the following command
+Start creating the map with the following commands,

 Without namespace: